On singular Hilbert schemes of points: Local structures and tautological sheaves

 \section{Introduction}

-The study of the cohomology of various tautological sheaves on Hilbert scheme of points starts from \cite{Got90}.
-There are many important works, and I just mention a few of them: \cite{GS93}, \cite{EGL01}, \cite{Sca09}, \cite{WZ14}, \cite{Kru18}.
-These works all concern Hilbert scheme of points on smooth surfaces, except for \cite{WZ14}, where $\mathrm{Hilb}^3(\mathbb{P}^3)$ are discussed.
+The study of the cohomology of various tautological sheaves on Hilbert schemes of points starts from \cite{Got90}.
+There are many important works, and we just mention a few of them: \cite{GS93,EGL01,Sca09,WZ14,Kru18}.
+These works all concern Hilbert schemes of points on smooth surfaces, except for \cite{WZ14}, where $\Hilb^3(\mathbb{P}^3)$ is discussed.
 The involved Hilbert schemes are all smooth.

-The Hilbert schemes of points on higher dimensional varieties are in general singular.
-There is a remarkable conjecture of Wang-Zhou \cite{WZ14}, modified by Krug \cite{Kru18}.
-Let $\mathcal{Z}$ be the universal subscheme over $\mathrm{Hilb}^n(X)$:
+The Hilbert schemes of points on higher-dimensional varieties are in general singular.
+There is a conjecture on the tautological sheaves proposed by Jian Zhou (see \cite{WZ14})\footnote{This conjecture in \cite{WZ14} was proposed by Zhou in a talk on Hilbert schemes at a conference held at the Chinese Academy of Sciences, and Wang joined the work later.}, as we recall in the following.
+Let $\Bbbk$ be an algebraically closed field of characteristic zero and $X$ be a smooth projective scheme over $\Bbbk$.
+Let $\mathcal{Z}$ be the universal subscheme over $\Hilb^n(X)$:

 Let $\mathcal{E}$ be a locally free sheaf on $X$.
 The \emph{tautological sheaf} associated with $\mathcal{E}$ is